Honors Program

 Honors Probation Policy

-Honors student probation occurs when a student’s overall GPA falls below 3.0 (B):
+Honors student probation occurs when a student’s institutional GPA falls below 3.0 (B):

 • Once on probation, a student has up to two terms to achieve an overall GPA of 3.0 or higher, or earn a term GPA of 3.0 or higher.